 - Canadian CEGEP/Grade 13 Program.

-- Current or upcoming coursework, if you have never previously enrolled at the college (if you select this option, AMCAS will not need a copy of the transcript when it becomes available.
-AMCAS will not update grades and/or courses that become available after you submit your application).
+- Current or upcoming coursework, if you have never previously enrolled at the college (if you select this option, the AMCAS program will not need a copy of the transcript when it becomes available.
+The AMCAS program will not update grades and/or courses that become available after you submit your application).

 - Consortium/cross-registration program, if no separate transcript is available from the school where coursework was attempted.

 Note: These institutions must appear in Schools Attended with a transcript exception requested.